humberto4655/pharmacy-suppliers/README.md

 a drug into a consumable form, such as tablet, liquid, capsule, cream, ointment or inyectable product.
 For nmore than a dacade now.
 China has been the largest manufacure of APIs in the world.
 Aound 40% of Mundial production is in China.
 Before US, Europe an Japan use to mnaufacure 90% of APIs, no eny more.
 India play a prominet role in the formulation segment of the industry.
+India is the third largest producers of pharmaceuticals in the world by volume.
+India department of Pharmaceuticals reported that it supply 20% of "generics" drugs.
+This are drug that are nol longer under patent and are open to any company to produce are sell, and are priced below Brand names.
+Chile import 30% of its Pharmaceuticals from India